-Our experienced and highly trained care managers, nurses and social workers are available to assist our patients and their families manage the medical, psychological and practical issues created by illness,
+We've got a wide network of experienced care managers, nurses and social workers.
+Here's how they can help patients manage medical, psychological and practical issues created by illness,

-Patient and family members receive health information and care for conditions that may arise after hospitalization, surgery or other medical situations.
+Get health information and care for conditions that may arise after hospitalization, surgery or other medical situations.
 Talk to your doctor about a referral to our Case Management Program.

 Some examples of when to seek out urgent care include:

 You should always notify your primary care physician of any care received in an urgent care center.

 Remember to make an appointment to see your primary care physician right after you are discharged.
 Your doctor and care team will go over your:

 They can then answer any questions you or your family member may have.